ivanseibel/markdown-chat/front/markdownchat/README.md

 - `handleOnChange`: Updates the states that hold the username and the chosen room as the user types the information on the screen.

+#### 4.1.2. front/markdownchat/src/ui/pages/room/Room.page.jsx

+Implements the chat room where a logged in user can see who the other users are and send messages to the room using plain text or text with Markdown syntax (and emojis :smile:).